Archduchess Immaculata of Austria: Early life

-Archduchess Immaculata grew up in the last period of Habsburg monarchy.
+Archduchess Immaculata grew up in the last period of the Habsburg monarchy.
 She was educated in splendor.
-Her father, who had followed a career in the army, was also an inventor with a number of military patents under his name.
+Her father, who had followed a career in the Austro-Hungarian Army, was also an inventor with a number of military patents under his name.
 Her mother was the domineering force in the family.
 Theirs was a multi-cultural household.
 Immaculata's paternal ancestors had reigned in Austria, Tuscany and the Kingdom of the Two Sicilies.
 Infanta Blanca's family had reigned in Spain, Parma, Modena, Portugal and France.